saulshanabrook/django-externaltestserver/README.md

 [`LiveServerTestCase`](https://docs.djangoproject.com/en/1.8/topics/testing/tools/#liveservertestcase)
 that will not start a server in the background.

-The second is the `testserver` management command which allows you to run a Django server in a seperate process.
+The second is the `livetestserver` management command which allows you to run a Django server in a seperate process.

 ## How?